 You might recall that in the last B.C. election, the NDP pledged to enact standalone endangered species legislation.
 But the party has since backed away from that vow; there’s no mention of it in the NDP’s 2020 platform — just a vague promise to develop “new strategies” that would better protect wildlife.

 And remember Canada’s forgotten rainforest?
 One of only three inland temperate rainforests in the world, it’s home to massive trees, endangered caribou and stores a huge amount of carbon — and now B.C. is allowing its ancient cedar and hemlock to be logged for wood pellets.
 They’ll be shipped overseas and used for heating and electricity, Matt Simmons reports.

 People always tell us they love our newsletter.
 Find out yourself with a weekly dose of our ad‑free, independent journalism

 It’s important to remember that these actions don’t exist in silos.
 Critics have long been flagging concerns about the state of old trees and endangered species in the province, dire situations that have often been accelerated by longstanding forestry policies.

 In response to the old-growth report, the Horgan government said it was taking action by protecting nine areas from logging.
 But as Sarah found out in her reporting, this isn’t exactly true.
 B.C. has simply deferred logging in those areas for two years — and that’s without getting into the fact that some ancient forests listed for deferrals have already been clear cut.

-As we near the Oct.
-24 provincial vote, we’re getting ready to publish a detailed breakdown of where every major party stands on key environment issues.
-And you can go here to read about how the NDP’s past promises stack up against the current reality.
+You can go here to read about how the NDP’s past promises stack up against the current reality.